 1968 Submarine Disappearances

-In 1968, at least four submarines from different countries disappeared into the oceans.
-One of the most famous is the USS Scorpion, which fact off the coast of the Azores in the Atlantic Ocean.
-There are several theories about what happened to it and what happened to the other three subs—the INS Darak from Israel, the Minerve from France, and the K-129 from the Soviet Union.
-Theories abound in regards to what occurred to all four of these subs.
-Some believe it was an unlucky coincidence, while others are willing to entertain notions of sea monsters and various unnatural phenomena.
+In 1968, at least four naval submarines from different countries disappeared at sea.
+One of the most famous is the USS Scorpion (U.S. Navy), whose remains were located on the seabed off the coast of the Azores in the north Atlantic Ocean.
+There are several theories about what happened to it and the other three submarines—the INS Dakar from Israel, the Minerve from France, and the K-129 from the Soviet Union.
+Theories include natural phenomena like hurricanes and underwater sea storms, as well as hydrogen explosions, underwater collisions, and even an enemy attack.

-No list of ocean mysteries would be complete with mentioning the Bermuda Triangle.
-It is also known as the Devil’s triangle.
-It is defined as a region of the ocean, off Florida and Puerto Rico in the Atlantic, where an unusual number of ships and planes have disappeared.
-The mystery first started gaining traction in the 1950s with the disappearance of Flight 19.
-Popular media has depicted the area as a haven for supernatural activity, spinning compasses, and even alien abduction.
+No list of ocean mysteries would be complete without mentioning the Bermuda Triangle.
+It is also known as the Devil’s Triangle, Devil’s Sea and Hoodoo Sea.
+It is defined as a region of the ocean, off Miami, Florida and Puerto Rico in the Atlantic, where an unusual number of mysterious disappearances of ships and planes.
+The mystery first started gaining traction in the 1950s with the disappearance of Flight 19 – a group of five US Navy torpedo bombers.
+Popular media and legends has depicted the area as a haven for supernatural activity, spinning compasses, and even alien abduction.
 But, in truth, it is one of the most heavily traveled areas of the ocean, and the number of disappearances is not disproportional for the traffic in the area.